dfrencham/ms-signalr-client/README.md

 ### Version numbering

-I use the same major/minor version numbers as jquery.signalr, but a different build number.
-The build number is updated with each package release.
+The build number is a little ahead of the offical jquery.signalr repo.
+This is due to fixes to this package requiring a package version bump.

 ### Problems